queens-satellite-team/Space-School/lab1/lab1.md

 ![LED Blink](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/led-do-flash.png)

-We can now run simulations for implementing both software and hardware using tinkercad, and can download that code to be used in the Arduino IDE to iterate upon it and upload it to our arduino boards!
+We can now run simulations for implementing both software and hardware using Tinkercad, and can download that code to be used in the Arduino IDE to iterate upon it and upload it to our arduino boards!
 Feel free to tinker away with more of the hardware provided by Tinkercad, and look into some of the reference documentation for the Arduino functions.